LouisMazel/maz-ui/apps/docs/docs/guide/nuxt.md

 })
 ```

-That's it! 🎉 All components, composables, and directives are now auto-imported and ready to use.
+That's it! 🎉 All components and composables are now auto-imported and ready to use.

 ## 🎯 Quick Start